Jiří Kornatovský: Life and career

-In the years 1998-99 he founded his own Gallery Hermit in Prague.
+In the years 1998–1999 he founded his own Gallery Hermit in Prague.

-He works as a university professor at the Charles University in Prague and at the Art and Design Faculty, University of West Bohemia in Pilsen.
+Kornatovský worked as a university professor at the Charles University in Prague and at the Art and Design Faculty, University of West Bohemia in Plzeň.
 He lectured at the School of the Museum of Fine Arts in Boston, where he carried out the legendary Burning lecture.
 He introduced and defined the principle of his discovery of declarative drawing as a process method of artistic creation and the approach to it at a lecture in the Bachelard amphitheatre at the Sorbonne in Paris.

 He says about himself that he does not know where the artistic work begins and the presence of everyday reality ends.
 Meditation in the process of the linear layering of the structure of the painting is always present even without him striving for it.
 He perceives analysis and interpretation in art as negative fragmentation of the painting and disintegration of the character of the self.
 He reflects the aesthetics of St. Augustine mainly when it comes to integration and wholeness.

+Kornatovský died on 5 November 2025, at the age of 73.